dilmilsoach/Sampling-Visualisor/README.md

 ## 🚀 Live DemoYou can view the live app here: https://sampling-visualisor.onrender.com

 ## ✨ Features
-Dynamic Data Generation: Generates a random normal distribution based on user-defined population size.
+Dynamic Data Generation: Generates a random normal distribution based on user-defined population size.\
-Random Sampling: Extracts a subset of data from the population for comparison.
+Random Sampling: Extracts a subset of data from the population for comparison.\
-Statistical Analysis: Automatically calculates the Mean and Variance for both the population and the sample.
+Statistical Analysis: Automatically calculates the Mean and Variance for both the population and the sample.\
-Data Visualization: Displays a normalized histogram comparing the density of both datasets.
+Data Visualization: Displays a normalized histogram comparing the density of both datasets.\
-Responsive Design: Clean, simple UI for both desktop and mobile.
+Responsive Design: Clean, simple UI for both desktop and mobile.\

 ## 🛠️ Tech Stack
-Backend: Python with FlaskData Science Libraries: NumPy for calculations, Matplotlib for plotting.
+Backend: Python with FlaskData Science Libraries: NumPy for calculations, Matplotlib for plotting.\
-Frontend: HTML5 & CSS3 (Jinja2 templates)
+Frontend: HTML5 & CSS3\
-Deployment: Render (using Gunicorn)
+Deployment: Render (using Gunicorn)\

 ## 📦 Local Installation & Setup
 Clone the repository: